kadikraman/DWL-Website/README.md

 ## Tests
 There are some!
-Such excitement. python manage.py test dwl - to run the tests
+Such excitement. python manage.py test news - to run the tests